admin-iqdata/tmp/README.md

 #### Step 2: Add JitPack repository

-Open your root `build.gradle` file and add JitPack as a repository:
+Open your root `build.gradle` (or `build.gradle.kts` if you are using Kotlin script) file and add JitPack as a repository:

 ##### Groovy
 ```diff